medkit-lib/medkit/docs/user_guide/first_steps.md

 NER operations.
 You can learn about them in the [API reference](../api/text.md).

 That's a good first overview of what you can do with medkit!
-To dive in further, you might be interested in [how to encapsulate all these operations in a pipeline](pipeline.md).
+To dive in further, you might take a look at an overview of the [various entity matching methods available in medkit](entity_matching.md), [context detection](context_detection.md), or [how to encapsulate all these operations in a pipeline](pipeline.md).